Humboldt penguin: Industrial development

 Some Humboldt penguin colonies face emerging pressures from industrial development; the construction of coal-fired power plants and mining proposals in Chile.
 Peru's largest colony faces the prospect of a major new industrial port in close proximity to the country's largest colony, at Punta San Juan.
 Oil spills have previously impacted some colonies.
 The colony of 800 birds at Cachagua was exposed to two oil spill events in 2015–16.
 Oil spills related to port and shipping activities have impacted many species of penguins across the southern hemisphere.

 In 2017, Andes Iron proposed to construct a mineral export port near the Humboldt Penguin National Reserve in Chile's Coquimbo region.
 The proposal was rejected on the grounds that the environmental impact would be unacceptable.
 The decision was welcomed by tour operators and environmentalists.
 Oceana was one of the non-governmental organisations lobbying for the rejection of the port proposal.
 Andes Iron challenged the decision, and environmental approval for the Dominga mine and Cruz Grande port project was eventually granted.
 Oceana has since challenged the proponents compliance at the work site and as of 2020 continues to lobby for the abandonment of the project and protection of region's rich marine biodiversity.
 If constructed, the Dominga complex will include an open pit copper mine, processing facility, desalination plant and port.

 History of Population Decline

 Over-exploitation of guano

-The historical breeding grounds for the Humboldt penguin were guano layers which covered islands of the Peruvian and northerly Chilean coasts in which the birds could burrow.
+The historical breeding grounds for the Humboldt penguin were guano layers which covered islands of the Peruvian, formerly Bolivian coasts and northerly Chilean coasts in which the birds could burrow.
 The guano, a rich fertiliser and source of income for the Peruvian Government, and eggs of the Humboldt penguin were regularly sought after.
 The birds were also frequently killed by fishermen and guano workers for their oil and skin.
 The decline of the Humboldt penguin population is attributed to the harvest of guano in the 1800s, which led to the destruction of breeding grounds and to human disturbance.